Popetown: New Zealand

 The Catholic Church in New Zealand had been considering laying a complaint to the Broadcasting Standards Authority.
 Bishops called for a boycott of all CanWest television and radio stations.
 C4 had received many complaints about the show but refused to pull it from its lineup.
+The series was shown on the channel in June 2005.

 Germany

 In Germany, where insulting religious groups is a crime, MTV broadcast the first episode on 3 May 2006.
-After an advertisement was published at the start of the Holy Week featuring Jesus in a chair watching TV (with the heading "laugh instead of hanging around"), both MTV and the series drew sharp criticism from some Christians in Germany; the office of the archbishop of Munich said it is investigating an injunction to block the series.
+After an advertisement was published at the start of the Holy Week featuring Jesus in a chair watching TV (with the heading "laugh instead of hanging around"), both MTV and the series drew sharp criticism from some Christians in Germany; the office of the archbishop of Munich said it was investigating an injunction to block the series.
 Popetown became a topic of public debate, even though few had had the opportunity to see the show.

 Several Christian denominations, along with conservative politicians and the Jewish and Muslim communities demanded that MTV withdraw the series.
 An Evangelical magazine has put up an anti-Popetown website, stoppt-popetown.de.
 The Archbishop of Munich and the parliamentary leader of the conservative CSU party in Bavaria demanded criminal prosecution of those responsible for the series under § 166 of the Penal Code, the "blasphemy clause".
 Edmund Stoiber, leader of the CSU, also demanded more severe punishments for slander of religious feelings.

 Organizations like the IBKA and others argued that satire must be allowed and censorship must not take place.
 Supporters of the series brought forward the argument that Popetown cannot be forbidden, just as the Muhammad cartoons are allowed for reasons of press freedom.

 After a discussion on MTV, which ended up with some 87% of online voters supporting broadcast, MTV decided to broadcast all of the other episodes.
 The experts taking position in the show said they would not broadcast it, but also not forbid it.